A Love Letter to You 4: Tracks 8–15

-Tracks 16-21
+Tracks 16–21

-The sixteenth song, “M's”, sees Trippie Redd, Lil Yachty, and Pi'erre Bourne boast of their extravagant lifestyles.
+The sixteenth song, "M's", sees Trippie Redd, Lil Yachty, and Pi'erre Bourne boast of their extravagant lifestyles.
 This song marks the first collaboration between Redd and Pi'erre as a vocalist, and the fifth official collaboration between Redd and Lil Yachty.
-The song came after “66” (Lil Boat 2; March 2018), “Who Run It (Remix)” (April 2018), “Mood Swings” (Birthday Mix 3; August 2018) and “Forever World” (Nuthin' 2 Prove; October 2018).
+The song came after "66" (Lil Boat 2; March 2018), "Who Run It (Remix)" (April 2018), "Mood Swings" (Birthday Mix 3; August 2018) and "Forever World" (Nuthin' 2 Prove; October 2018).
 The song attracted much comment from reviewers.
-Ryan Feyre of RapReviews commended the song, writing: “Pi'erre Bourne’s whirlwind of hi-hats and xylophone is perfect for a frolic in the park with Lil Yachty and Trippie.
-These two can’t make a non-enjoyable song together. ...
-I can’t think of a better musical duo under the age of 21; seriously.”
-Feyre also praised Redd’s outlandish lyricism on the song.
-By contrast, Kieran Press-Reynolds of Variety had a more mixed reaction towards the song, saying that it “sounds like the loopy lovechild of Dram’s “Broccoli” and 21 Savage’s “Bank Account”.”
-He added: “[t]he lyrics reflect the beat’s cartoonishly absurd texture: “She bounce on that d–k / so I call that b—h Tigger,” Trippie chirrups cheerfully, referencing the very unsexy pogoing tiger from Winnie-the-Pooh.”
-The next song, “Bust Down Deux”, is the sequel to Bust Down (A Love Letter to You 2, 2017).
+Ryan Feyre of RapReviews commended the song, writing: "Pi'erre Bourne's whirlwind of hi-hats and xylophone is perfect for a frolic in the park with Lil Yachty and Trippie.
+These two can't make a non-enjoyable song together. ...
+I can't think of a better musical duo under the age of 21; seriously."
+Feyre also praised Redd's outlandish lyricism on the song.
+By contrast, Kieran Press-Reynolds of Variety had a more mixed reaction towards the song, saying that it "sounds like the loopy lovechild of Dram's "Broccoli" and 21 Savage's "Bank Account"."
+He added: "[t]he lyrics reflect the beat's cartoonishly absurd texture: "She bounce on that d–k / so I call that b—h Tigger," Trippie chirrups cheerfully, referencing the very unsexy pogoing tiger from Winnie-the-Pooh."
+The next song, "Bust Down Deux", is the sequel to Bust Down (A Love Letter to You 2, 2017).
 In the song, Redd raps the first verse and hooks whilst French rapper Youv Dee gives the second.
-In a July 2019 interview, Redd explained: “I did a song with [Youv Dee], and it was so fire that I kept it for myself.
-And I’m about to do an other song for his tape.”
+In a July 2019 interview, Redd explained: "I did a song with [Youv Dee], and it was so fire that I kept it for myself.
+And I'm about to do another song for his tape."
 Redd later previewed a snippet of the song on Instagram Live.